jberkel/sms-backup-plus/README.md

 The results can now directly be used to create a new dynamic table or chart.

-However, for this to work you'll need to set the sharing settings of the spreadsheet to "Anyone with the link" or public.

 To use this for your own application take a look at [acra-analysis.html][] and change the Spreadsheet link.
+You will also need to set the sharing settings of the spreadsheet to 'Anyone with the link' or 'public'.

 ## Live demo